 Next, you plug it in.
 You can monitor the hotspot’s performance from the Helium Hotspot app.

 The Helium network is a novel implementation of blockchain technology.
-It uses HNT as an incentive for people to set up their Helium hotspots to grow the network.
+It uses HNT to incentivise people to set up their Helium hotspots to grow the network.

-Helium’s vision involves a LoRaWan peer-to-peer network that is permissionless and decentralized.
-At this stage of the project, people can earn profits from running their hotspot and from staking HNT in a staking pool.
+Helium’s vision involves a LoRaWan peer-to-peer network that is permissionless and decentralised.
+At this project stage, people can profit from running their hotspots and staking HNT in a staking pool.

-In summary, Helium’s novel project might change drastically in the next year.
-This includes how miners profit from the network and the value of HNT as the network continues to burn and half the cryptocurrency.
+In summary, Helium’s novel project might change drastically next year.
+This includes how miners profit from the network and the value of HNT as the network continues to burn half the cryptocurrency.